AxonIQ/reference-guide/extensions/kafka.md

 # Apache Kafka

-Kafka is an alternative approach to distributing events, besides Axon Server which is default.
+Kafka is an alternative approach to distributing events, besides Axon Server which is the default.

 Kafka is a very popular system for publishing and consuming events.
 It's architecture is fundamentally different from most messaging systems, and combines speed with reliability.